include-yy/citset/Example/explain.md

 ## Comparison to C++'s `<bitset>`

-In v0.3, the time my code costs is approximately three times more than the C++'s version, but in v0.4, I was surprised that my code is a little faster than C++'s version.
+In v0.3, the time my code costs is approximately three times more than the C++'s version, but in v0.4, I was surprised that my code is a little faster than C++'s version (about 1.5 times faster).
 You can try my code in your machine and test the result.